 How deep into a trance will I go?

 That depends entirely upon the individual himself as to how willing he is to enter into the hypnotic state and how far he is willing to let himself go.
 Some people are naturally able to enter a deeper hypnotic state (somnambulists), while others are capable of entering into deeper states because they have been hypnotized in the past, practice yoga or meditation.
 It is not important how deep you go, just that you are willing to give hypnosis a chance to work.

 Does the hypnotist have any special “powers”?

 Absolutely not!
 A hypnotist is just an ordinary person like you or me.
 He has had special training to learn how to speak directly to your subconscious mind in a way it understands.
 There are no Svengalis or hypnotists like you see in the movies.
 The hypnotist has no mystical or supernatural powers.
 Anyone with the same training can learn to hypnotize.

-Can the hypnotist make me do things against my will
+Can the hypnotist make me do things against my will-like in the movies?

-Will I wake up afterwards – What will happen if I don’t?
+Will I wake up afterward – What will happen if I don’t?